-The Fundy Footpath is separate from the Fundy Trail Parkway although part of it does fall within our park.
+The Fundy Footpath (recently listed in the "50 Best Hikes in the World by Explore Magazine) is separate from the Fundy Trail Parkway although part of it does fall within our park.
 The footpath is a challenging wilderness trail that starts at the suspension bridge at Big Salmon River and hugs the coastline to the boundaries of Fundy National Park.
 A Fundy Footpath kit (includes maps and tide schedule) can be purchased at the Interpretive Centre.
-All hikers are required to register by calling 1-866-386-3987.

 Length of trail

 - 41 km (24 miles) continuous wilderness trail

 - 3–4 days (assuming one makes the tides at Goose River and Goose Creek)

 - Rain gear

 - first aid kit

 - Big Salmon River to Little Salmon River: 17.9 km